0xprinc/huff_BinarySearch/README.md

-# INTRO
-Binary Search is a very common algorithm to search for an element in a sorted array in a very efficient way.
+This repository contains the implementation of binary search algorithm using assembly language for Ethereum blockchain.
+The binary search algorithm is used to search for a specific element in a sorted list or array in an efficient way.
-It takes O(log(n)) time to calculate the output

 # huff
 This huff code is the implementation of the Binary Search